John Crook (classicist): War service

 During the Second World War, Crook was drafted into the 9th Royal Fusiliers in 1942.
 He served in the Middle East and North Africa before being captured during the allied landings in Italy in 1943.
 He was sent to Stalag Luft VIII-B at Lamsdorf in Silesia as a prisoner of war.
 At that camp he learned German, and taught languages to other prisoners.
 He practiced his clarinet, which was the same instrument his father, a military bandsman, had played.
 He also developed his acting in Shakespearean roles.
 He began his military service as a private, but ended as a sergeant in the Royal Army Educational Corps.

-John Crook Scholarship

-The John Crook Scholarship is available to students studying for a second, two-year degree, at St John's College, Cambridge.